charles8191/hardened_malloc/README.md

 # hardened_malloc binary

-This is a simple project that builds [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) from Git every Monday and then uploads it, using the Rocky 9 container.
-There is also a container artifact if you'd like to build it yourself:
+This is a simple containerized build tool that builds the very latest [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) from Git, using the Rocky 9 container, and every Monday we upload it using CI.
+There is also a container artifact if you'd like to build it yourself (or you can build the container using `podman build`):

 ```bash
 mkdir out